skypjack/entt/docs/entity.md

 * Connecting and disconnecting other functions from within the body of a listener should be avoided.
 It can lead to undefined behavior in some cases.
-* Assigning and removing components and tags from within the body of a listener that observes the destruction of instances of a given type should be avoided.
+* Assigning and removing components from within the body of a listener that observes the destruction of instances of a given type should be avoided.
 It can lead to undefined behavior in some cases.
 This type of listeners is intended to provide users with an easy way to perform cleanup and nothing more.